Luc Violette: Curling career

+Juniors

 Violette started curling competitively at eleven years old.
-At his first three appearances at the United States Junior Curling Championships Violette played second for Jake Vukich's team, culminating winning the championship in 2014.
-As Team USA at the 2014 World Championships, they finished in ninth place.
+At his first three appearances at the United States Junior Curling Championships Violette played second for Jake Vukich's team, culminating in winning the championship in 2014.
+As Team USA at the 2014 World Junior Curling Championships, they finished in ninth place.
+Violette, playing third on the U18 team skipped by Nicholas Connolly, would also represent Washington State at the 2014 U18 Optimist International Curling Championship, where they would win bronze, beating Nova Scotia 5–4 in the bronze medal game.

 As part of the United States Curling Association's (USCA) Junior High Performance Program, Violette was the alternate for Korey Dropkin's team for the 2014–15 season.
 Violette earned his second Junior Nationals silver medal at the 2015 Championship, and then competed at his first United States Men's Championship, where they finished seventh.
 The next season, Violette and Andrew Stopera, who played lead for Team Dropkin the year before, formed a new team with Stopera as skip, Violette at third, Steven Szemple at second, and William Pryor at lead.
 The new lineup earned bronze at the 2016 Junior Nationals.
+Also during the 2015–16 season, Violette was named to be the skip of the mixed team to represent the United States at the 2016 Winter Youth Olympics, alongside Cora Farrell, Ben Richardson, and Cait Flannery.
+There, they would win the silver medal, losing in the final to Canada's Mary Fay.

 For the 2016–17 season, Team Stopera got a new front end, with Ben Richardson joining at second and Graem Fenson at lead.
-This line-up won the next three United States Junior Championships, 2017–2019.
+This line-up won the next three United States Junior Championships from 2017–2019.
 Winning Junior Nationals earned them the chance to represent the United States at the World Junior Championships.
 At the 2017 Worlds, they earned the silver medal when they lost to Lee Ki-jeong's South Korean team in the final.
 At the 2018 Worlds they made it to the bronze medal match but lost to Team Switzerland.
 At the Worlds in 2019, their final as Team Stopera, they finished fifth.
 Also in 2019 they played at the Winter University Games in Krasnoyarsk, Russia, where they finished in eighth place.